 The Tempietto – Italian for ‘little temple’ – is often considered the first Renaissance building in Rome.
 It was commissioned in 1500 by King Ferdinand and Queen Isabella of Spain, already mentioned above.
 Ferdinand and Isabella hired the services of Donato Bramante (1444-1514), who would later become the first architect of New Saint Peter’s Basilica.
 The Tempietto is a religious building.
 It is a chapel dedicated to Saint Peter the Apostle and built on the spot where, according to tradition, he was crucified upside down.
 The tradition is rubbish of course, as explained above.
 Work started in 1502 and the wonderful Greco-Roman style edifice was completed in 1509, the decoration of the interior taking another three years.
 The connection with Spain is again evident: a royal Spanish coat-of-arms is attached to the drum of the dome.

 The Tempietto consists of a chapel and a crypt.
 A statue of Saint Peter holding the Keys of Heaven can be found in the largest niche in the chapel.
 The niche was likely painted in gold in the past, but only traces of paint remain.
 Below the statue is a scene of the crucifixion of Peter.
 The saint is hanging upside down on a cross and is flanked on either side by soldiers, trumpeters and horsemen.
 The relief features “a naked soldier with a prominent bare behind”, as the wonderful Churches of Rome Wiki elegantly puts it.
 The statue of Saint Peter is flanked by statues of two of the four evangelists in the smaller niches.
-They are Saint John and Saint Matthew, who can be identified by the eagle and the angel that are in the niche as well.
+They are Saint John and Saint Matthew, who can be identified by the eagle and the man that are in the niche as well.
 Statues of the other two evangelists are on the other side of the chapel.

 The crypt is not accessible to visitors, but can be admired through the doorway.
 It has a beautiful Cosmatesque floor and polychrome marble walls.
 Above the altar is a statue of Saint Peter, again holding the Keys of Heaven.
 He is flanked by angels.
 There is an inscription on the altar, which is somewhat eroded, but can be reconstructed (by specialists, not by me).
 It reads: